-Benzoyl peroxide (Clearasil)
+- Benzoyl peroxide (Clearasil)

-Salicylic acid (Noxzema Anti-Acne Gel, Neutrogena)
+- Salicylic acid (Noxzema Anti-Acne Gel, Neutrogena)

-If these OTC medications do not work, your doctor or dermatologist (skin doctor) can prescribe something stronger.
+If OTC medications do not work, your doctor or dermatologist (skin doctor) can prescribe something stronger.
 These medications treat the infection and causes of oil buildup.
 They include:

-Antibiotics, either oral (taken by mouth) or topical (applied to the skin), such as erythromycin (Ery-tab or Erythra-derm), minocycline (Dynacin, Minocin), or tetracycline (Acnecycline, Tetra-bac)
+- Antibiotics, either oral (taken by mouth) or topical (applied to the skin), such as erythromycin (Ery-tab or Erythra-derm), minocycline (Dynacin, Minocin), or tetracycline (Acnecycline, Tetra-bac)

-Birth control pills or other hormonal treatments
+- Birth control pills or other hormonal treatments

-Topical or oral retinoids (tretinoin, adapalene, tazarotene)
+- Topical or oral retinoids (tretinoin, adapalene, tazarotene)

-Chemical or laser skin treatments to remove scars
+- Chemical or laser skin treatments to remove scars

-Cyst removal or drainage
+- Cyst removal or drainage

-What you can do to improve your acne
+Self-care measures to improve your acne

 There are several self-care measures you can take to improve your acne.
 These include:

-Changing your pillowcases frequently
+- Changing your pillowcases frequently

-Keeping your hair away from your face
+- Keeping your hair away from your face

-Keeping your hands and fingers away from your face and other areas of eruption
+- Keeping your hands and fingers away from your face and other areas of eruption

 - Washing your hair and face often, especially if you have oily skin

 What are the potential complications of acne?